Frequently asked questions

 Where/when do I enrol and get my ID card?

-You can begin enrolling as soon as you have been sent an e-mail (or letter), usually sent three weeks before your programme begins, telling you to complete online enrolment via SIMS.
-Your ID card must be collected in person, at either the Students' Union, or Heath Sports Hall for Heath Park-based students.
-You must remember to bring with you the appropriate ID.
-More information is available here.
+You can begin enrolling as soon as you have been sent your e-mail or letter from the University.
+This is usually sent three weeks before your programme begins, asking you to complete online enrolment via SIMS.
+You will need to collect your ID card in person, from either the Students' Union, or Heath Sports Hall if you are a Heath Park-based student.
+Please remember to bring with the appropriate ID with you.
+Find out more.

 How do I get a Freshers' Wristband

-They're available here from the Students' Union and you'll need to have collected your Student ID Card before you can pick up your Freshers' Wristband.
+They're available here from the Students' Union.
+You will however need to have collected your Student ID Card before you can pick up your Freshers' Wristband.

 How do I connect my mobile phone/tablet/laptop to the University wifi network?

 To connect to Cardiff University's wireless service, you will first need to register your laptop or wireless device with Information Services.
 This can either be done online here, at the Julian Hodge Study Centre on Colum Road, The IT Clinic on the second floor of the Students' Union (open 1-3pm Monday to Friday during term time) or any University library.
 Once your device is registered, you can log in using the username and password you receive during the enrolment process.

 Who can help if I can't connect to the internet in my room/on campus?

 There are helpdesks in the Julian Hodge Study Centre just off Colum Road, the Students' Union's first floor and on the Student High Street, 41 Park Place.
-Alternatively there is help available here.
+Alternatively there is help available.

 How do I join sports clubs and societies?

 You should go to the Freshers Fayres in the Students' Union.
 Each day is different, so make sure you visit them all.
-They take place from 10am-4pm in the Great Hall on the first floor between 22rd and 26th September.
-There is further information on all the 220 clubs and societies here.
+They take place from 10am-4pm in the Great Hall on the first floor between 18th and 2rd of September.
+For Heath Park Campus students, there is a Heath Park Freshers Fayre dedicated to you based in the Heath Sports Hall.
+Further information on all the 220 clubs and societies.

 Does the University have a mobile app?